 - EE 233 Circuit Theory

-- Programming skills at the level of CSE 142 Computer Programming I and CSE 143 Computer Programming II
+- Programming skills at the level of CSE 121, 122, & 123 Introduction to Computer Programming

-Students may take these courses at the UW or may develop equivalent knowledge from previous study at another institution.
+Students may take these courses at the UW or may develop equivalent knowledge from previous studies at another institution.

 Applications for the program are submitted through the Graduate School’s online application.
 Please do not submit any materials directly to UW ECE.
 They will not be reviewed.